Dhanujam/JKFLIPFLOP-USING-IF-ELSE/README.md

 The maximum possible groupings of adjacent ones are already shown in the figure.
 Therefore, the simplified expression for next state Qt+1t+1 is Q(t+1)=JQ(t)′+K′Q(t)Q(t+1)=JQ(t)′+K′Q(t)

 **Procedure**

-step-1 Go to quartus software.
+/*1.Go to quartus software.

-step-2 Set new environment.
+2.Set new environment.

-step-3 Type the code to implement SR flipflop using verilog and validating their functionality using their functional tables.
+3.Type the code to implement SR flipflop using verilog and validating their functionality using their functional tables.

-step-4 Run the program.
+4.Run the program.

-step-5 Give inputs in the waveform table .
+5.Give inputs in the waveform table.

-step-6 Run the program.
+6.Run the program. */

 **PROGRAM**

-module JKFLIPFLOP(q, qb,j,k,clock,reset);
+/* Program for flipflops and verify its truth table in quartus using Verilog programming.
+Developed by:DHANUJA M RegisterNumber:24901079 module JK(q, qb,j,k,clock,reset);
     input j,k,clock,reset;
     output reg q, qb;